Chart Color Schemes

 Population growth drivers in Balhannah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Balhannah's population is estimated at around 1,833 as of Nov 2025.
-This reflects an increase of 77 people (4.4%) since the 2021 Census, which reported a population of 1,756 people.
-The change is inferred from the resident population of 1,771 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 3 validated new addresses since the Census date.
+Balhannah's population is estimated at around 1,833 as of Feb 2026.
+This reflects an increase of 77 people since the 2021 Census, which reported a population of 1,756 people.
+The change is inferred from AreaSearch's estimate of 1,771 residents following examination of ABS data released in June 2024, and an additional 3 validated new addresses since the Census date.
 This level of population equates to a density ratio of 58 persons per square kilometer.
-Population growth for the Balhannah statistical area (Lv2) was primarily driven by interstate migration, contributing approximately 54.0% of overall population gains during recent periods.
+Population growth was primarily driven by interstate migration, contributing approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, an above median population growth of Australian statistical areas is projected for the Balhannah (SA2), with the area expected to increase by 273 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data.
+Moving forward, demographic trends project an above median population growth for the suburb of Balhannah, with an expected increase of 276 persons to 2041, reflecting a gain of 14.5% over the 17 years.

 Frequently Asked Questions - Population